Sampling distributions and estimation for multi-type Branching Processes: Introduction

-\cite{guttorp1989} provides a reference for the main results for statistical inference for branching processes.
-Galton-Watson branching processes (GWP) are characterized by their offspring distribution.
-Correspondingly, statistical problems typically involve estimating either the offspring distribution or moments of the offspring distribution.
-The most commonly studied observation scheme for a branching process is observing aggregated information of generation sizes (including seminal work by \cite{crump1972nonparametric}; \cite{heyde1974estimating}; \cite{dion1978statistical}; \cite{lockhart1982non}; \cite{guttorp1989}; \cite{wei1990est}; \cite{dion1994}; \cite{kuelbs2011weak}).
-A second observation process is based on family-size sampling (\cite{mm}). \cite{mm} discuss parametric estimators of the offspring distribution mean that correct for the size bias inherent to this sampling scheme.
-For example, if the first generation has two nodes, the first produces one child and the second produces two children, then the sampled brood sizes of the subsequent generation will report a 2 twice as often as a 1.
+In \cite{guttorp1989}, a reference for the main results for statistical inference for branching processes is provided.
+As Galton-Watson branching processes (GWP) are characterized by their offspring distribution, statistical problems typically involve its estimation.
+The most commonly studied observation scheme for a branching process is observing aggregated information of generation sizes (\cite{crump1972nonparametric, heyde1974estimating, dion1978statistical, lockhart1982non, guttorp1989, wei1990est, dion1994, kuelbs2011weak}).
+A second observation process is based on family-size sampling, which inherently carries a bias \cite{scheaffer1972size}.
+For example, if the first generation has two nodes, the first produces one child and the second produces two children, then the sampled brood sizes of the subsequent generation will report a 2 twice as often as a 1. \cite{mm} discusses parametric estimators of the offspring distribution mean that correct for the size bias inherent to this sampling scheme.

 In the multi-dimensional setting where individuals of different type coexist in families among the population, aside from the previously described size bias and lack of independence when sampling individuals of the same family, a third issue arises as different type of individuals reproduce according to different probability distributions, which demands for more specificity when imposing non-extintion conditions and upon determining a unique sampling distributions.
 We now provide the mathematical notation used throughout this work.